nicholas22/jpropel-light/README.markdown

     // this is the default action, will match if nothing else matches matcher.setDefaultAction(throwDetailed(new Exception("An unrecognised person type was given: ")));

+####Functional transaction manager
-- Functional transaction manager, accepting functions as actions and rollback actions.
+Accepts functions as actions and rollback actions.

     // we will transactionally replace a file, i.e. revert changes if something fails ITransactionManager tm = new TransactionManager();